mudiarto/ucommentapp/doc/index.rst

 *	The document can be updated and republished on the web, and the original comments will correctly move to the updated location.

-*	Long chapters or sections in the document can be optionally split into smaller subsections that each appear on their own HTML page.

 *	Links for ``Next``, ``Previous`` and ``Table of Contents`` help the reader navigate the various sections of the document.